Wait. Don't leave yet ✋

 Core Trello Features

-Inbox: Central place to capture tasks coming from email, Slack, and Teams, so nothing gets lost before it’s organized.
+Inbox: A simple place to capture tasks from email, Slack, or Teams.
+Useful for making sure nothing gets lost before you organize it.

 Trello Inbox